uksrc-developers/PyProfQueue/ReadMe.md

 ```
 </details>

-The directory *PyProfQueue/PyProfQueue* contains the *plot.py*. *script.py* and *submission.py* scripts which contain the
+The directory *PyProfQueue/PyProfQueue* contains the *script.py* and *submission.py* scripts which house the
-definition of the plotting functions, *Script* class and *submission()* function respectively.
+definition of the *Script* class and *submission()* function respectively.

+The directory *PyProfQueue/PyProfQueue/batch_systems* contains the python files which house the dictionaries for each
-The directory *PyProfQueue/PyProfQueue/profilers* contains scripts of the individual profilers that PyProfQueue is
+batch system that PyProfQueue is compatible with. *PyProfQueue/PyProfQueue/profilers* contains scripts of the individual
-compatible with including a template version that can be used to add additional profiling software compatibility to
+profilers that PyProfQueue is compatible with including a template version that can be used to add additional profiling
-PyProfQueue. *PyProfQueue/PyProfQueue/profilers/data* contains a script called *read_prometheus.py* which is used to
+software compatibility to PyProfQueue. *PyProfQueue/PyProfQueue/profilers/data* contains a script called
-scrape the prometheus database into a pandas dataframe.
-It also includes the text files that list the bash commands
+*read_prometheus.py* which is used to scrape the prometheus database into a pandas dataframe.
+It also includes the text
-needed to initialise run and end profiling software, as well as a template version for adding more profiling software
+files that list the bash commands needed to initialise run and end profiling software, as well as a template version for
-compatibility.
+adding more profiling software compatibility.

 The base directory contains the ReadMe.md file, and the setup.py file so that the package can be installed.
 ___
-## Adding new Queue systems
+## Adding new Batch systems
 ___
-A future goal for development on PyProfQueue is to add additional queue suport beyond slurm and torque.
-In order to add
-new queue system compatibility refer to the block comments in the *Script* class in script.py.
-Each of the four section
-that needs changes is marked with "Queue System specifics" followed by a {1}, {2}, {3} or {4}.
+In order to new batch system compatibility, a new .py file has to be created that follows the
+*PyProfQueue/PyProfQueue/batch_systems/_template_batch.txt* format.
+If this is added correctly, then any options that
+have overlap to pre-existing batch systems files will automatically be able to translate between each other.
 ___
 ## Adding new Profiling software
 ___